IceColdx/icecoldx/thm/bounty_hacker.md

 ![ftp](/thm/images/bounty_hacker/ftp.png)

 tasks.txt contains the name we should use for ssh and in our attack.
-I'd say there are about 20 passwords in lock.txt, we could try to do that manually but what's the fun in that?
+I'd say there are about 20 passwords in lock.txt.
+We could try to do that manually but what's the fun in that?
 HYDRA!

 ![hydra](/thm/images/bounty_hacker/hydra.png)